 Until then, it could be a crucial distinction that the arbitration agreement in the Ernst & Young case was mandatory, required to be signed by employees as a condition of their employment.
-The 9th Circuit's conclusion states that "an employer may not condition employment on the requirement sign such a contract."
-The court also cited favorably to a 2014 9th Circuit ruling (Johnmohammadi v.
+The 9th Circuit's conclusion states that "an employer may not condition employment on the requirement sign such a contract.
+The court also cited favorably to a 2014 9th Circuit ruling (Johnmonammadi v.
 Bloomingdale's, Inc.) where no NLRA violation was found given the fact that the employee had the right to opt out of the arbitration agreement and pursue class action litigation in court.
 Therefore, it appears that implementing non-mandatory agreements, or ones that include opt-out provisions, could be a way to avoid the same fate as the employer in that case.

-It is possible that the Supreme Court could "punt" these cases and send them back to lower courts for further proceedings, and it is also possible that a 4-4 tie will result in the status quo remaining in effect.
-If either of those outcomes comes to fruition, multistate employers operating across different judicial jurisdictions might be required to continue using specific policies and practices for each location given the patchwork of differing standards across the country.
-However, there stands a very good chance that we will have finality on this subject before the Supreme Court concludes its 2016-2017 term - which could either provide a measure of welcome relief for employers, or could spell further trouble.
+It is possible that the Supreme Court could "punt" these cases and send them back to lower courts for further proceedings.
+If this outcome comes to fruition, multistate employers operating across different judicial jurisdictions might be required to continue using specific policies and practices for each location given the patchwork of differing standards across the country.
+However, there stands a very good chance that we will have finality on this subject before the end of the year - which could very well lend truth to the adage about good things coming to those who wait.